-Microfluidics relates to design and study of devices which move or analyze the tiny amount of liquid, smaller than a droplet.
-Microfluidic devices have microchannels ranging from submicron to few millimetres.
+Microfluidics relates to the design and study of devices that move or analyze the tiny amount of liquid, smaller than a droplet.
+Microfluidic devices have microchannels ranging from submicron to few millimeters.
 To compare, a human hair is about 100 microns thick.
 Microfluidics has been increasingly used in the biological sciences because precise and controlled experiments can be conducted at a lower cost and faster pace.
 Lab on a Chip devices use microfluidics for applications such as Point of Care testing of diseases, or Organ on a Chip studies.